lab1092/blender-manual_ja/manual/sequencer/usage.rst

 Select Inverse
    Inverts the current selection.
 Border Select :kbd:`B`
-   Begins the :guilabel:`Box` mode select process.
+   Begins the *Box* mode select process.
 Click and drag a rectangular lasso around a region of strips in your Sequence workspace.
 When you release the mouse button, the additional strips will be selected.

 Moving and Modifying Strips